frec3044/environmental-justice/rubric.md

 Question 6:

--   Full Credit: An Insightful description is provided that connects to the five figures in Question 5.
+-   Full Credit: An insightful description is provided that connects to the five figures in Question 5.

 -   Partial Credit: Description provide but is cursory